smarterclayton/kubernetes/docs/design/secrets.md

 ## Constraints and Assumptions

-*  This design does not prescribe a method for storing/transmitting secrets
+*  This design does not prescribe a method for storing secrets; storage of secrets should be pluggable to accomodate different use-cases
-*  Encryption and node security are orthogonal concerns
+*  Encryption of secret data and node security are orthogonal concerns
 *  It is assumed that node and master are secure and that compromising their security could also compromise secrets:
    *  If a node is compromised, only the secrets for the containers scheduled on it should be exposed
    *  If the master is compromised, all secrets in the cluster may be exposed
-*  This design does not proscribe a method for rotating secrets in use in containers

 ## Use Cases